ruzickap/k8s-istio-webinar/docs/part-05/README.md

 [https://istio.io/docs/tasks/traffic-management/request-routing/#route-based-on-user-identity](https://istio.io/docs/tasks/traffic-management/request-routing/#route-based-on-user-identity)

-All traffic from a user named `jason` will be routed to the service `reviews:v2` by forwarding HTTP requests with custom end-user header to the appropriate reviews service.
+All traffic from a user named `jason` will be routed to the service `reviews:v2` by forwarding HTTP requests with custom end user header to the appropriate reviews service.

 Enable user-based routing: